alepez/vim-gtest/README.md

 ### Testing

 To test this plugin you need to test it with a testable project. `googletest` can test itself.
-Yeah, like a ship-shipping ship shipping shipping ships.
+Testception ☺.

 This will download and compile google test and its unit tests: